A first in the history of fashion | ExBulletin

 And in theory, Versace and Fendi took the idea and raised one: to unveil their swap-a-doodle at the last minute (although it’s been in the works since around February) on a supposedly secret show (except that the news had leaked quite widely the week before) and not as two brands in the same luxury stable like Gucci and Balenciaga, both owned by Kering, but as two brands in completely different conglomerates (Capri Holdings for Versace and LVMH Word Hennessy Louis Vuitton for Dior).

 So funny!
 So cross pollination!
-So inside the fashion nod, given that it was rumored that Mr. Jones would get an official appointment as Ms. Versaces’ heir in 2017, before he landed his job at Dior and that she decides to stay in charge a little longer.
+So inside the fashion, nod, given that it was rumored that Jones would get an official nomination as heir to Versace in 2017, before he landed his job at Dior and she decides to stay in charge a little longer.

-And, in the end, so hard to tell the difference.
+And, in the end, so difficult to tell the difference.
 It was even pretty hard to tell the difference between that and the Versace show earlier in the week.

-This was, in part, because there are so many identifiable tropes associated with the house founded by Gianni: not just symbols like Greek key prints and baroque curves, but safety pins and chain mail. , black and gold, gender and stylus dominance (also hair, witness the Donatella wigs in the Fendi by Versace section).
+This was, in part, because there are so many identifiable tropes associated with the house founded by Gianni: not just symbols like Greek key prints and baroque curves, but safety pins and chain mail. , black and gold, sex and the dominance of the stylus (also the hair, evidenced by the Donatella wigs in the Fendi by Versace section).
 Whereas, if you scour the mind of the beehive in search of Fendi semiology, you mostly get a letter of the alphabet.
 Some complementary browns, two-tone.
-And the fur, of course, that Versace has officially waived.
+And fur, of course, which Versace has officially given up on.

 Plus, both parties adore an original model: Shalom Harlow, Amber Valletta and Kate Moss closed the Versace by Fendi section; Naomi Campbell, the Fendi of Versace.
 Kristen McMenamy and Karen Elson have also made appearances, as have others.